 If you think you may have been involved in a cartel then it’s better to “Be Safe, Not Sorry” and report it to us, as you may benefit from immunity from disqualification.
 If you report it to us before others do, you may also qualify for immunity from fines and from prosecution.

 Where a company comes forward and qualifies for leniency, current and former directors will be guaranteed immunity from disqualification in respect of the reported cartel, provided they fully cooperate with the CMA’s investigation.
 The company may also qualify for complete immunity if it is the first to come forward, and there is the possibility of a leniency discount to later applicants too.

-For more information on what a cartel is and how to report go to our Stop Cartels page.
+For more information on what a cartel is and how to report go to our 'Cheating or Competing?' website.